woct0rdho/triton-windows/README.md

 ```
 then it's because in Triton, fp8 only works on Nvidia GPUs with sm >= 89 (also known as 'CUDA arch' or 'compute capability'), such as RTX 40xx and newer.
 Sadly, RTX 30xx only has sm 86.

-It should be possible to write some placeholding kernels to make it work.
+It should be possible to write some placeholding kernels to make it work, even if without time or memory improvement compared to fp16.
 Help wanted if anyone has time for this.